sheldonxxxx/AutoLyrics_AI/docs/modules/process_lyrics.md

 - Support resume functionality (skip if exists)
 - Continue to lyrics search

-### Stage 4: Lyrics Search & Verification
+### Stage 4: Lyrics Search & Identification
-**Purpose**: Find and verify lyrics match audio content
+**Purpose**: Find lyrics using metadata and ASR-based song identification
 - Search uta-net.com using metadata
-- Fallback to ASR-based song identification (3 retry attempts)
+- Fallback to LLM-based song identification from ASR transcripts
-- Verify downloaded lyrics match ASR content (≥60% confidence)
+- Use web search to identify unknown songs
 - Continue to LRC generation

 ### Stage 5: LRC Generation